A Boss, A Leader – Which one are you?

 It often leaves employees feeling stressed and unhappy at work.

-In addition, bosses are inflexible and unfair in their expectations of employees, which can also lead to tension and conflict between the boss and the employee.
+Also, bosses are inflexible and unfair in their expectations of employees.
+This lead to tension and conflict between the boss and the employee.

-As a leader, you need to be able to recognize that not everyone in your team is going to be the same.
+As a leader, you must recognize that not everyone in your team is going to be the same.

 It means that you’ll have to accommodate different personalities and styles while still setting boundaries and enforcing them.